rshtml/zed/README.md

 ## Getting Started

-1. Install the extension from the Zed Marketplace.
+1. Install the extension from the Zed Extensions.
 2. Open a project containing `.rs.html` files.
 3. The extension will automatically activate and provide language support.